GameDEV-UPC/max-developer-guide/src/setup/getting_started/getting_max.md

 # Getting Max

-In order to get a copy of Max on your computer, you need to have git configured on your computer.
+In order to get a copy of Max on your computer, you need to have git configured.

 > **Note:** Your GitHub account needs to be added as a developer of Max in order for you to be able to pull the repository.